Naveenkumar2124/SwiftPerformanceAggregator/README.md

   - Swift Concurrency Analyzer
   - Build Time Analysis
 - Normalizes and aggregates data for unified analysis
-- Provides REST API for integration with Windsurf
 - Includes customizable visualization components
 - Works with both new and existing Swift projects